Hengle/TEDCore/README.md

 ### AssetBundle Manager
 An AssetBundle is an archive file containing platform specific Assets(Model, Textures, Prefabs, Audio clips, and even entire Scenes) that can be loaded at runtime.
-AssetBundle Manager is designed to access AssetBundle and you don’t need to use AssetBundle Manager because Resource Manager would handle everything for you directly.
+AssetBundle Manager is designed to access AssetBundle and **you don’t need to use AssetBundle Manager because Resource Manager would handle everything for you directly**.

 #### Namespace
 TEDCore.AssetBundle